department-of-veterans-affairs/va.gov-team/products/content/aging-content/Initiative-1-mvp-aging-content-new-framework.md

 # Initiative 1: (MVP) Aging Content New Framework for Notifications

 ## Overview
-Content in general, and for the purpose of this Initiative, Full-width banners in VA.gov become stale and aren’t monitored or updated on a regular cadence, allowing many of them to still display after a campaign or event has passed.
+Content in general, and for the purpose of this Initiative, content types of banners in VA.gov become stale and aren’t monitored or updated on a regular cadence, allowing many of them to still display after a campaign or event has passed.
 Full-width banners should be used only for informational alerts or warning alerts.

 Currently, there is a Notification system set on a 365 day cadence from set from the banner's  Created date or if subsequently edited, Last Edited date.